elliohow/fMRI_ROI_Analysis_Tool/docs/usage.rst

 =====
 Usage
 =====
-This tutorial will first explain key concepts of fRAT and then will give instructions on how to use fRAT to:
+This page will first explain key concepts of fRAT and then will give instructions on how to use fRAT to:

 #.
 Create a voxel-wise tSNR map
 #.
 Convert this voxel-wise map into an ROI based map